Cyprus and the European Union: Next Generation EU

 On 8 July 2021, The European Commission adopted a positive assessment of Cyprus' recovery and resilience plan.
 This saw the EU disbursing a total of €1.2 billion in grants and loans under the Recovery and Resilience Facility.
 This financing will facilitate the implementation of vital investment and reforms outlined in Cyprus' recovery and resilience plan.
 This support is paramount as it will help Cyprus recuperate from the COVID-19 pandemic and to emerge more robust than ever before.
 Notably, this will help improve Cypriot access to renewable energy; currently, Cyprus remains totally isolated from the European energy grid due to its geographical position.
 Additionally, in 2016, it was reported that Cyprus was suffering from crippling energy poverty, with approximately nineteen per cent not having access to heating systems, and fifteen per cent not having access to cooling systems (See Annex 3.).

 The Recovery and Resilience Facility is at the core of NextGenerationEU, providing up to €800 billion (in current prices) to support investments and reforms the EU.
 The Cypriot plays into the coordinated EU response to the COVID-19 crisis, in facing common European challenges and through adopting progressive green and digital transitions, which over time will strengthen economic and social resilience, and the unity of the Single Market.

 The Commission assessed Cyprus' plan based on the criteria set out in the Recovery and Resilience Facility Regulation.
-The commission's analysis considered whether the investments and reforms set out in Cyprus' plan support the green and digital transitions; contribute to effectively addressing challenges identified in the European Semester; and strengthen its growth potential, job creation and economic and social resilience.
+The commission's analysis considered whether the investments and reforms set out in Cyprus' plan support the green and digital transitions; contribute to effectively addressing challenges identified in the European Semester; and strengthen its growth potential, job creation, economic and social resilience.